robertrosenbusch/gfx803_rocm/README.md

 > #### ROCm hardware requirements
 > 1. Make sure, that both Kernel-Devices `/dev/dri` and `/dev/kfd` are aviable
 > 2. Make sure, your Mainboard support [PCIe atomic](https://github.com/ROCm/ROCm/issues/2224#issuecomment-2299689450) for your connected gfx803-GPU(s) `sudo grep flags /sys/class/kfd/kfd/topology/nodes/*/io_links/0/properties`
+> 3. If you wanna use more then one gfx803 [take a look on this](https://github.com/robertrosenbusch/gfx803_rocm/issues/12#issuecomment-2763259884)

 > [!NOTE]
 > #### ROCm software requirements